databio/example-projects/rna-seq/README.md

 ## DESeq-Packager

-DESeq-Packager is another tool that uses the PEP project format, but in R, to produce a countDataSet needed for DESeq analysis.
+DESeq-Packager is another tool that uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
 More info can be found [here](https://github.com/databio/DESeq-Packager).
-You can copy the DESeq-Packager.R file into this folder and also create a rundeseq.R file, which contains a few lines of R code to install necessary packages, call the DESeq_Packager function, and save the result into an .RData file.
+You can copy the DESeq-Packager.R file into this folder and also create a rundeseq.R file, which contains a few lines of R code to create a PEPR object, call the DESeq_Packager function, and save the result into an .RData file.

-Right now the PEP does not know the exact paths to the output tsv files which we will be combining into one table for DESeq.
+Right now the PEP does not know the exact paths to the result tsv files which we will be combining into one table for DESeq.
 The (current) solution to this is to add another derived column to the yaml specifying the file path: `src: "${PROCESSED}/rnaseq_example/results_pipeline/{sample_name}/kallisto/abundance.tsv"`.
-The final project_config file now should look like the one in this repository, and DESeq-Packager will use the src derived column to find the files.
+The final project_config file now should look like the one in this repository.
 In the future, a functionality may be added to Looper to automatically output the location of the processed files.

 You can run the rundeseq.R file using `R < rundeseq.R --no-save` on the command line, but there are multiple other ways to run the R script to your liking.